SunNadimpalli/SunNadimpalli/about.md

   * Friend
   * Mentor / Guide

-I hold a Master's degree in Automotive Engineering and bachelor's degree in Automobile Engineering, but having said that I haven't worked a day in the Automotive industry.
+I hold a Master's degree in Automotive Engineering and bachelor's degree in Automobile Engineering, but the bulk of my work experience is in the IT industry.

 I currently working as a IT Analyst and a Project Manager.
 Project Management is a fascinating role and really challenges ones people skills to the limit.